-But, their Christian dating advice for men was, looking back, pretty terrible.
+But, the Christian dating advice for men was, looking back, pretty terrible.
 Why?
 Their wisdom usually centered on tips such as: treat women like queens, suppress all natural urges, and be a nice guy.

 Christian Dating Advice For Men

 This advice also assumes that a guy wants to date, but do so from a Christian perspective.
-These are general tips, so they should be valuable for all Christians: Catholic, Methodist, Orthodox, Baptist, Vineyard, non-denominational, etc.
+These are general tips, so they should be valuable for all Christians: Catholic, Methodist, Orthodox, Baptist, Vineyard, Mormon, non-denominational, etc.

 Be Good; Also Be Excellent